 Tourists staying near the Lovina beach area will only need 45 minutes drive to get here.
 From Lovina beach, the waterfall is right behind the hill.
 The road to get there is quite challenging.
 Some section is narrow, the vehicle has to go up a steep road.

 From Lovina beach, head to Jl.
 Bangkiang Sidem, go all the way up Jl.
 Asah Gobleg.
 And turn to Jl.
 Munduk – Wanagiri.
-And along the route there’s a small warungs across lake tamblingan.
+And along the route, there’s a small warung across lake Tamblingan.
 It’s a good spot to take a break for a while.
 Continue the journey to Jl.
 Kayu Putih – Munduk, it takes another 10 minutes to reach the waterfall parking area.